 The capacitive touch panel

-Capacitive touch panel technology relies on the capacitance of the human body, and not on pressure like resistive technology.
-There are two types of capacitive touch panels – surface capacitive and projected.
+Capacitive touch panel technology relies on the capacitance of the human body.
+Meanwhile, the resistive technology depends on pressure applied on the touch panel., and not on pressure like resistive technology.
+There are two types of capacitive touch panels – surface capacitive and projected capacitive.

-Both work on detecting the change of capacitance on the screen.
+Both touch panels work on detecting the change of capacitance on the screen.

 Surface capacitive